w3c/wot-usecases/USE-CASES/README.md

 Provide links to relevant standards that are relevant for this use case

-### Optional clarificaitons on user's needs (optional but to be described as specific as possible so that requirements can be extracte precisely later)
+### Clarifications of user's needs (optional, but to be described as specifically as possible, so that precise requirements can be extracted later)

 #### Security Considerations